Sunlis/ONI-nerf-electrolyzer/description.md

 This is an all-in-one mod that aims to rebalance the game.

 This is a work in progress.
-View progress and balancing notes at https://github.com/Beefster09/ONI-Rebalancing-Mod Suggestions and bug reports are welcome.
+View progress and balancing notes at https://github.com/Beefster09/ONI-Rebalancing-Mod

+Suggestions and bug reports are welcome.
 Forking this mod is fine with me, just ask first and give credit when you do.

+It [i]should[/i] be compatible with the base game, but I have only tested it with spaced out and can't guarantee it won't crash on startup.

 [h1]Changes[/h1]

+Automatic Dispenser ▼
+▼ Dispensing items now requires power
+▲ Now only consumes power when dispensing
+▼ Power consumption increased to 120W (from 60W)

+[i]note that dispensers that existed in your saves prior to this patch will not dispense their items[/i]

 Smart Storage Bin ▲
 ▲ No longer requires power